 You can withdraw money from your second pillar before retirement (early withdrawal).

 The main reason for early withdrawal is to buy a house.
 Indeed, you can withdraw your second pillar money to build or buy a house.
 This will reduce your pension accordingly, but can greatly help you to have the funds for your house.
-The same apply if you want to start your own company.
+The same applies if you want to start your own company.
 You can also withdraw the money if you are leaving Switzerland.
 The other reason is early retirement.
 You can withdraw your second pillar five years before retirement age.

 The cast of leaving Switzerland is the most complicated, it will depend on where you are going to.
 If you leave for an EU country, you will only be able to withdraw the extra-mandatory part of your second pillar.
 But that will actually depend on exactly the country where you are going.

 If you are lucky, you will receive reports more often.
 And if you are very lucky, your pension fund will have a portal where you can see this information online.
 It will depend on your pension fund.
 My new second pillar company (at Pied Piper) updates its online portal monthly.
 I can track it much better now.

 If you are tracking your net worth (and you should!), you may consider the second pillar inside it.
 Personally, I integrate my second pillar in my net worth and count it as bonds.
 Since it’s a very safe and conservative investment, counting as bond in my net worth make sense.
 Adding your second pillar into your net worth will give you a better picture of your entire assets.
 This is really useful.